inference-labs-inc/dsperse/dsperse/models/deer_detector/README.md

 # Real-Time ZK Deer Detection with  Dsperse + JSTprove

-This repository demonstrates a complete pipeline for zero-knowledge proof generation on real-time object detection, combining custom YOLOv8n neural network inference with zkML (Zero-Knowledge Machine Learning) verification using the Dsperse framework and JSTprove backend.
+This repository demonstrates a complete pipeline for zero-knowledge proof generation on real-time object detection, combining custom neural network inference with zkML (Zero-Knowledge Machine Learning) verification using the Dsperse framework and JSTprove backend.

 ## Overview

-This project trains a lightweight YOLOv8 nano model for deer detection, exports it to ONNX format, slices it into 64 computational segments using Dsperse, and generates zero-knowledge proofs for selected slices (41 and 52) using the JSTprove backend.
+This project trains a lightweight custom YOLOv8 nano model for deer detection, exports it to ONNX format, slices it into 64 computational segments using Dsperse, and generates zero-knowledge proofs for selected slices (41 and 52) using the JSTprove backend.
 The model performs real-time deer detection on video streams with cryptographic verification of inference results.

 **Key Features:**
 - YOLOv8n (3M parameters) trained on wildlife deer detection dataset